 Heat 1 tablespoon of olive oil in a pan (preferably oven-safe) on medium-high heat.
 After the pan is heated through, add the chicken breasts – top side down.
 Allow to cook for 5 minutes without touching.

 If you used an oven-safe pan, simply place in the oven for 10-15 minutes until chicken has cooked through.
 If not using an oven-safe pan, simply transfer the chicken breasts to an oven-safe dish and bake.
 If your chicken breasts are quite large – they will need the full 15 minutes.
+It is possible that a crazy games developer company took part in such news, since it is quite difficult to believe in it.

 Once finished baking, allow the chicken to rest for 5 minutes and serve.